AmpersandTarski/documentation/intro.md

 -->

-## Contributions to the documentation
+## ... to contribute to this documentation

 If you have anything to fix or details to add, just post a comment next to the paragraph.
 We really appreciate if you do so, because our readers know best what it is they are looking for in the docs.